monacognito/Rumah-Makan-Yang-Mau-Makan/About.md

 # Rumah-Makan-Yang-Mau-Makan
 A basic C program for restaurant using Data Structure concept.
-In this program there is three users, which is customers, admin, and system.
+In this program there is three users consist of customers, admin, and system.

 Explanation:
 1. Customer